-2.18 Other Purchase Procedures
+2.17 Other Purchase Procedures

-2.18.1 Acquiring Low-Cost Parcels for Easement Purposes Without an Appraisal
+2.17.1 Acquiring Low-Cost Parcels for Easement Purposes Without an Appraisal

-- 1. The District's General Manager is authorized to waive the requirement for a written appraisal for acquisitions which he or she determines are uncomplicated and which are of property valued at \$5000.00 or less, as identified by its Engineer in the Project Funding Estimate process. - 2.
-The District shall nevertheless obtain a written appraisal in the event the property owner requests one or if a condemnation action is commenced. - 3.
-Before initiating negotiations for real property acquisition, the District shall establish an amount which it believes to be just compensation therefore, and shall make a prompt offer to acquire the property for the full amount so established.
+- 1. The District's General Manager is authorized to waive the requirement for a written appraisal for acquisitions which they determine are uncomplicated and which have an estimated property value of \$10,000 or less, as identified by its Engineer using standardized land valuation processes. - 2.
+The District shall obtain a written appraisal if the property owner requests one or if a condemnation action is commenced.

+- 3. Before initiating negotiations for real property acquisition, the District shall establish an amount which it believes to be just compensation therefore, and shall make a prompt offer to acquire the property for the full amount so established.
 The District shall provide the property owner with a written statement of, and summary of the basis for, the amount established as just compensation.
-Where appropriate, the amounts for the real property acquired, for damages to remaining property, and for benefits to remaining real property shall be separately stated. - 4.
+Where appropriate, the written statement of just compensation shall itemize the fair market value of the real property to be acquired, any damages or diminution in value to the remaining property, and the value of any benefits to the remaining real property. - 4.
 The District will negotiate directly or through its agents for acquisition of the real property or property rights at just compensation.
-If the price to be paid is different from that established before negotiations commenced, memorandum stating the price to be paid and the basis for it, shall be prepared.
-The memorandum shall be distributed to the General Manager, Engineer, and Attorney, to the extent that they are not the generator of the memorandum, and placed in the District's project file.
-[Resolution No. 665]
+If the price to be paid is different from that established before negotiations commenced, a memorandum stating the price to be paid and the basis for it, shall be prepared.
+The memorandum shall be distributed to and remain in the files of the General Manager, Engineer, and Attorney, and placed in the District's project file.
+[Resolution Nos.
+665, 875]